-This very popular series of 3-4 public lectures each year takes advantage of the presence of so many distinguished scientists who come to collaborate on the most fascinating and challenging questions in their fields.
+This very popular series of 3-4 public lectures each year takes advantage of the presence of the many distinguished scientists who come to collaborate on the most fascinating and challenging questions in their fields.

 The KITP hosts an exciting, one-day Teachers' Conference each year, held in conjunction with an on-going program, designed to introduce high school science teachers to the latest discoveries and ideas.